-When I first wrote this post, I was working on my MSW (Master’s of Social Work) degree at UBC (the University of British Columbia) in Vancouver.
+When I first wrote this post, I was working on my MSW (Master’of Social Work) degree at UBC (the University of British Columbia) in Vancouver.
 That was in 2012; I’m updating these tips on how to improve your chances of getting into grad school to reflect what I know now!
 I graduated with an MSW and a boatload of experience (two nine-month social work practicums and a zillion papers and research projects).
 My undergraduate degrees are in Psychology and Education, from the University of Alberta in Edmonton, Canada – and I think having two undergrad degrees helped me get accepted.
 So did my age – I’m 42 and thus have lots of life experience (and a teeny tiny bit of wisdom to show for it!).
 If you’re uncertain about going to graduate school, read Should You Go to Grad School for a Master of Social Work (MSW)?

 “Applying to graduate school can be quite the challenge for any student, but it can seem particularly intimidating if you are one of the many students that do not have spectacular grades,” writes Dave Mumby in Graduate School: Winning Strategies for Getting in With or Without Excellent Grades.
 “Although grades are an important component of your application, grades alone will certainly not get you a free pass into the graduate school or program of your choice.
 There are many other important factors that no one tells you about, ones that can make or break an application.
-If you take the time to learn about and understand why you are being evaluated in a variety of ways in the first place, you can then use this to your advantage.
-This book will take you through, in a clear, step-by-step fashion, all of the measures that you will be evaluated upon and how you can take advantage of each one of them to come out ahead of the competition.” ~ from Graduate School.
+If you take the time to learn about and understand why you are being evaluated in a variety of ways in the first place, you can then use this to your advantage.”

 If you have any questions about how to get into graduate school, please ask below!

-Tips for Applying to Grad School – Master’s or PhD Programs
+5 Tips for Getting Into Grad School – Master or PhD Programs

 If you want to go to grad school next September, you should start researching the application process and program about a year earlier.
 This gives you time to make up for missing coursework or credits, get relevant work experience, and contact your references.